theRealProHacker/theRealProHacker/README.md

 ### Quantum Computing

-- I completed "Quantum Mechanics Ia/b" and "Quantum Computing".
+- I completed "Quantum Mechanics Ia/b" @ Helsinki, "Advanced Quantum Mechanics" @ FUB, "Quantum Computing" @ Helsinki and "Quantum Crypto Analysis" @ FUB.
 The final highlight was **running my own quantum algorithm live on IBM quantum computers**.
-- Currently, I am doing "Advanced Quantum Mechanics" and "Quantum Crypto Analysis" @ FUB
 - See me soon at [Leap in Berlin](https://leap.berlin/en)

 In the future, I would like to see quantum computing becoming a real alternative to traditional digital computing in certain fields like hyperrealistic simulations and cryptography, similar to the advent of the GPU.
 (I am also interested in the rediscovery of analog computing for AI)